alok/LeanTool/README.md

 - After the API server is running, install Continue as a VS Code extension.
-Follow the instructions [here](https://docs.continue.dev/customize/model-providers/openai) to set up an OpenAI-compatible model by specifying an apiBase url.
+Follow the instructions [here](https://docs.continue.dev/customize/model-providers/openai) to set up an OpenAI-compatible model by specifying an `apiBase` url.
+Set the model name to be the key name of your chosen model in the models dict in `leantool.py`, e.g. "sonnet".
-You may provide your API key as `apiKey`.
+For the `apiKey` field you may provide your API key for the chosen model.

+### Example Set Up with Cline

+- Install the Cline VS Code extension.
+Set the model type to be OpenAI-compatible, and provide the base url.
+Set the model name for your chosen model, e.g. "sonnet", and your API key.